 LIFE OF THE PARTY

 College and parties go hand in hand.
-They just do.
 The important thing is to be smart and safe while you are out and about.

 - Never accept a drink from someone unless you watched them prepare it.

-- Don’t leave your drink unattended to prevent someone from slipping something into it.
+- Don’t leave your drink unattended.
+This prevents someone from slipping something into it.

 - Drink a tall glass of water in between each alcoholic drink.
 Women have a lower alcohol tolerance than men for various reasons.
 That means the alcohol will affect you faster.
 Plus, who want’s to be remembered as the sloppy drunk at the party?

-- If the party is not within walking distance of home, make sure you have a designated driver or the number and money for a cab.
+- If the party is not within walking distance of home, make sure you have a designated driver or the number and money for a cab or Uber.
 Don’t get in a car with a driver who has been drinking or doing drugs.
 If you did walk, make sure you don’t leave alone.
 Stay with a group of people for safety.

 - Don’t do drugs.
 No, seriously.
 One of my previous jobs was working at a women’s rehabilitation facility.
 I can’t count the number of clients that spoke of how they just wanted to try one drug or another to see what it was all about, and before they knew what had happened, they were addicted.
 Their lives spiraled down and they lost everything because all that mattered anymore was chasing that next high.
 By everything, I mean they sometimes lost their lives.
 Don’t do it.